williamcodes/dotfiles/README.markdown

 sudo ln -s /usr/bin/ack-grep /usr/local/bin/ack
 ```

-`rake install` will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`.
+`rake install` will symlink the appropriate files to your home directory.
+Everything is configured and tweaked within `dotfiles`.

 ### phantomjs